Clean Corps

 About the Baltimore Clean Corps Initiative

 Funded by the American Rescue Plan (ARPA), Clean Corps is a multi-agency project, led by the Baltimore City Department of Planning as part of the Baltimore Green Network.
-Clean Corps works with five Baltimore-based nonprofits in partnership with 16 neighborhoods to clean and maintain community-selected vacant lots biweekly, alleys weekly, and public trash cans daily until January 25, 2025.
+Clean Corps works with Baltimore-based nonprofits in partnership with 14 neighborhoods to clean and maintain community-selected vacant lots biweekly, alleys weekly, and public trash cans daily.

 Creating Strong Partnerships with the Neighborhoods